-Tyrannosaurus are best described as large, bi-pedal, carnivorous theropod dinosaurs possessing powerful legs and torsos with numerous sharp teeth and tiny arms.
-There was a prior debate regarding sexual dimorphism in Tyrannosaurs, however this is now seen as geological dimorphism and not sexual.
+Tyrannosaurus are best described as large, bipedal, carnivorous theropod dinosaurs that possess tiny arms and powerful legs and torsos; they have numerous sharp teeth.
+There was a prior debate regarding sexual dimorphism in Tyrannosaurs; however, this is now seen as geological dimorphism and not sexual.

-Allosaurs may also be described as large, bi-pedal, carnivorous theropod, possessing powerful legs and torsos with numerous sharp teeth and tiny arms.
-It was smaller than Tyrannosaurus, giving it increased mobility and speed.
+Allosaurus may also be described as large, bipedal, carnivorous theropods, that possess tiny arms and powerful legs and torsos; they, too, have numerous sharp teeth.
+The Allosaurus was smaller than Tyrannosaurus, giving it increased mobility and speed.

 edit Most Complete Skeleton

 The most complete skeleton of an Allosaurus was found in 1903 by Cope; it is categorized as AMNH -5753 and has been on display since 1908.
 The largest complete skeleton of Tyrannosaurus Rex is categorized as FMNH-PR 2081, and is referred to as Sue.
 Sue measures 40 ft. long and was 13 ft. tall at the hips.